a-chris/sicrez/README.md

 ## Known issues

 Initialization is something I'm working on.
-It works without problems with `rails server` and `rails console` but is a pain while using capistrano do deploy your server, for example if you have some configurations accessed through Sicrez.
+It works without problems with `rails server` and `rails console` but it may not work while using Capistrano to deploy your project, for example if it has to access configurations through Sicrez.
 I'm still looking for the right place to require/load the gem in these cases.

 ## Development